Highnote Software Engineer Salary | $170K-$216K+ | Levels.fyi

 The median Software Engineer compensation in United States package at Highnote totals $216K per year.
-View the base salary, stock, and bonus breakdowns for Highnote's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Highnote's total compensation packages.
 Last updated: 9/25/2025

 Company